A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Background

-Previous settings with this special property are \textit{rested} bandits~\cite{Gittins1979}, where the reward of each action is coupled to a separate finite state Markov chain.
-Only the state of the played action evolves, the states of other actions remain ``frozen''.
-A more general setting is the \textit{restless} bandits~\cite{Whittle88, Ortner2014}, where states of other actions may also evolve at each timestep.
-What separates regime switching bandits from these previously investigated settings, is a common Markov chain that determines the reward distribution of \textit{all} actions.
+Previous settings with this particular property are \textit{rested} bandits~\citep{Gittins1979}, where the reward of each action is coupled to a separate finite state Markov chain.
+Only the state of the chosen action evolves.
+The states of other actions remain ``frozen''.
+A more general setting is the \textit{restless} bandits~\citep{Whittle88, Ortner2014}, where states of other actions may also evolve at each time step.
+A common Markov chain that determines the reward distribution of \textit{all} actions is what separates regime-switching bandits from these previously investigated settings.

-Agents in the regime switching bandits setting do not have access to side information that is commonly available in practical applications.
+Agents in the regime-switching bandits setting cannot access side information commonly available in practical applications.
 Side information allows partial observation of the hidden state.
-This differentiates our setting from theirs, where we allow a noisy observation coupled to the hidden state to be used for decision making.
-More precisely, the distribution of this noisy observation is determined my the hidden state, forming a joint distribution $D(\mathbf{x}, \mathbf{r}, \mathbf{s})$.
-Thus allowing the agent to differentiate states by the context.
+This differentiates our setting from theirs, where we allow a noisy observation coupled with the hidden state to be used for decision-making, allowing the agent to differentiate states by context.

-The authors in the regime switching bandits paper provided a relatively complicated algorithm based on spectral estimation.
-To aid interpretation and analysis of the experimental results, we opt for simpler algorithms that are augmented with the ability to utilize gained knowledge about state-transitions.
-As mentioned earlier in the introduction section, there are several state-of-the-art algorithms that deal with non-stationary action-rewards distributions.
-One of the earliest and most straight forward approaches involves the use of algorithms developed for the stationary $MAB$ problem and equipping them with the ability to \textit{discount} prior experience about action-rewards.
-We introduce a discounted version of the UCB algorithm as an illustrative example, since we also use an adapted version in our algorithm.
-The idea behind this modified algorithm is not much different to the classical UCB algorithm~\cite{Sutton2018}, that is, the agent chooses the action with the highest \textit{upper confidence bound} (UCB) on the mean rewards collected so far:
+The authors in the regime-switching bandits paper provide a computationally inefficient algorithm based on spectral estimation, solving for an optimistic plausible POMDP.
+To aid the interpretation and analysis of the experimental results, we opt for simpler and more efficient algorithms that are augmented with the ability to utilize gained knowledge about state transitions.
+As mentioned earlier in the introduction, several state-of-the-art algorithms deal with non-stationary action reward distributions.
+One of the earliest and most straightforward approaches involves using algorithms developed for the stationary $MAB$ problem and equipping them with the ability to \textit{discount} prior experience about action rewards.
+We introduce a discounted version of the UCB algorithm as an illustrative example since we also use an adapted version in our algorithm.
+The idea behind this modified algorithm is not much different from the classical UCB algorithm~\citep{Sutton2018}, that is, the agent chooses the action with the highest \textit{upper confidence bound} (UCB) on the mean rewards collected so far as

 The UCB for each action is computed as